Let the Island Adventure begin…

 Wildlife enthusiast, photographers, walkers, families and visitors who are looking to find a sense of solitude will instantly fall in love with Skomer!

-The island is open 1 April (or Good Friday, whichever is earlier) to 30 September and is closed Mondays except bank holidays.
+The island is open 1st April (or Good Friday, whichever is earlier) to 30th September and is closed Mondays with the exception of Whitsun Bank Holiday at the end of May.

 Visitors can meet the migrant birds, witness the first landings of Puffins to the Island, watch the amorous displays of Guillemots and Razorbills and see the island start to bloom with daffodils and wildflowers!